Hu1haoZhang/Earth-s-p-t-profile-obtained-by-interpolation/README.md

-# Based on the output data from [here](http://www.pdas.com/atmosdownload.html), get the pt- profile of the earth using interpolation
+# Based on the data from [here](http://www.pdas.com/atmosdownload.html), get the pt- profile of the earth using interpolation

 If you want to get the pt-profile of the Earth, you can just open the notebook of step 2.